michaelmuse/twendy/README.md

 ###App Summary###
 ***

-Twendy provides a user with a medium to explore the trending topics of what other twits are tweeting about all over the world.
+Twendy provides a user with a medium to explore the trending topics all over the world.
 A user can further explore how long current topics have been been trending and their historical popularity by heat index.
+The concept: while trends represent a moment in time, their is value in understanding their collective movement over time and by region.

 The simple and (hopefully) intuitive user interface is built utilizing a combination of 3 d3 libraries, supported by AJAX calls with a Ruby on Rails backend & deployed to heroku.